Media Ecosystems

 To counter the rapid spread of mis- and disinformation and the worrying decrease of public trust in traditional media, more than 150 media organisations followed the lead of Reporters Without Borders in adopting the Journalism Trust Initiative (JTI) in late 2019.
 This mechanism provides a normative framework and certifies media that practise professional and ethical journalism.
 Active in fragile situations, Fondation Hirondelle fully adheres to the values of transparency and professional editorial processes espoused by the JTI and naturally took an active role in this initiative from the outset, including in the development of the JTI standard.
 Studio Kalangou, Fondation Hirondelle’s Niger media outlet, achieved JTI certification in 2022.

-rEfErenCe DOCUMENT
+rEfErenCe DOCUMENTs

 SDC Guidelines for media assistance published by Fondation Hirondelle: Guidelines